syncfusion-content/javascript-docs/js/Listbox/Getting-Started.md

 This section explains briefly on how to create a **ListBox** control in your application.

-## Create your first ListBox in JavaScript

 Here you can learn how to customize **ListBox** in Contact Selection tool.
 This allows you display the list of contacts, to select and move them to the next **ListBox** that has the selected items.
 The following example illustrates simulator of Group Creation tool like Skype messenger.

 The following screenshot demonstrates the functionality of **ListBox** with **Multi-Selection** and **Drag and Drop** features.

-{% include image.html url="/js/ListBox/Getting-Started_images/Getting-Started_img1.png" Caption="Group creation tool Simulator using ListBox"%}
+{% include image.html url="/js/ListBox/Getting-Started_images/Getting-Started_img1.png" %}

 In the above screenshot, you can select a list item from the first **ListBox** widget.
 After you select the item, you can move the selected item to the second **ListBox** widget.

-**Create a ListBox Widget**
+## Create a ListBox Widget

 **Essential JavaScript ListBox** widget renders with built-in features.

 You can create an **HTML** file and add the following code example to it.

 {% highlight html %}

 <!doctype html>
 <html>